MuscleMap/MuscleMap/README.md

         ~~~

     * Users may specify Gaussian mixture modeling (gmm) or kmeans clustering (kmeans) with -m.
-    * Users may specifcy 2 or 3 components with -c.
+    * Users may specify 2 or 3 components with -c.
     * For gmm, probability maps are ouput for each component and label (*_softseg.nii.gz).
     * For gmm and kmeans, binarized segmentations are ouput for each component and label (*_seg.nii.gz).